Skip to content

 users.delete("alice");

-Supported operations: get, put, putIfAbsent, putAll, delete, containsKey, size, getAll, getAndRemove, computeIfAbsent, cursor-based scan / scanner, and async variants (getAsync, putAsync, …).
+Supported operations: get, put, putTransient, putIfAbsent, putAll, putWithTtl, delete, evict, containsKey, size, getAll, getAndRemove, getEntryView, computeIfAbsent, replace(K, V, V) (compare-and-swap), compareAndDelete(K, V), removeAll, clear(), cursor-based scan / scanner, query helpers (keySet, entrySet, values, keyset pagination, projections, and aggregates), addEntryListener / removeEntryListener, executeOnKey, executeOnKeys, executeOnEntries, MapStore loadAll, and async variants (getAsync, putAsync, …).
 Stats are available via LoomMap.getStats().

 Reads are linearizable by default: leaders use lease/read-index checks and followers redirect to the leader.
-Embedded or member-local deployments can opt into readBackupData(true) / loomcache.server.read-backup-data=true to serve reads from the local replica; this trades latency for possible staleness during replication lag or leader failover.
+Non-production embedded/member-local compatibility deployments can opt into readBackupData(true) to serve reads from the local replica.
+This trades latency for possible staleness during replication lag or leader failover. loomcache.profile=production rejects ClusterConfig.readBackupData=true, so production reads stay on the linearizable leader/read-index path.
+The property key depends on the deployment mode: the standalone server reads loomcache.cluster.read-backup-data (legacy alias: loomcache.read-backup-data); the Spring Boot module binds loomcache.server.read-backup-data.

 LoomQueue<String> tasks = client.getQueue("tasks");